What is CBD Oil? Our Ultimate Guide.

 The brain doesn’t connect with every cell in your body, just like traffic officers can’t connect directly with every car on the road to be able to instruct individual drivers how to behave in every traffic situation.
 In order to manage traffic, we implement traffic signals.
 These include street signs, traffic lights, the lines on the road and so on.
-Traffic signals inform drivers where they can and cannot travel, when they should stop and when they should go, how fast they are allowed to move, and so on.
+Traffic signals inform drivers where they can and cannot travel, when they should stop and when they should go and how fast they are allowed to move.

 In the same way, your body’s nervous system connects to a wide variety of sensors to keep track of every system in your body.
 The signals from these sensors are decoded by the brain and the nervous system.
-If it is determined that a system has gone out of balance, the nervous system produces neurotransmitters which travel through the bloodstream and interact with receptors on cells and instructing them to adjust their behavior.
+If it is determined that a system has gone out of balance, the nervous system produces neurotransmitters, which travel through the bloodstream and interact with receptors on cells, instructing them to adjust their behavior.

-Now that we understand how neurotransmitters work to adjust our cellular activity, let’s take a look at the role of cannabinoids in particular and their role in maintaining homeostasis — a state of balance, within the body.
+Now that we understand how neurotransmitters work to adjust our cellular activity, let’s take a look at the role of cannabinoids in particular and their role in supporting homeostasis, a state of balance, within the body.

 The human endocannabinoid system (ECS) has two components.
 First is the endocannabinoid receptors found on the surface of cells throughout the body.
-And second are the endocannabinoids themselves which interact with those receptors.
+Second is the endocannabinoids themselves that interact with those receptors.

-For an example, CBD is known to mimic a signaling molecule called anandamide.
+For example, a well-known endocannabinoid is called anandamide.
 Anandamide is responsible for the production and uptake of serotonin.
 Serotonin is often referred to as the “bliss molecule” because levels of serotonin in the body are directly associated with mood.
-Serotonin is the neurotransmitter which is responsible for “runner’s high.”
-Serotonin levels are often low in people suffering from depression and anxiety.
-Supplementation with CBD has been shown to raise serotonin levels.
+Serotonin is the neurotransmitter that is responsible for “runner’s high.”

 The endocannabinoid system is vast and far-reaching.
-It regulates a wide array of bodily functions, from appetite regulation to sleep patterns, moods, metabolism, immune response, the lifespan of cells, and much more.
-This is the reason that CBD seems to effect such a wide range of conditions.
+It regulates a wide array of bodily functions, from appetite regulation to sleep patterns, moods, metabolism, immune response, the lifespan of cells and much more.

-Below is a list of the most common cannabinoid molecules found in cannabis and some of the effects they are believed to possess.
+Below is a list of the most common cannabinoid molecules found in cannabis.

-- Cannabidiol (CBD) — The second most common cannabinoid produced by the cannabis plant, non-psychotropic (it doesn’t get you high).
+- Cannabidiol (CBD) — The second most common cannabinoid produced by the cannabis plant that is non-psychotropic (it doesn’t get you high).

 - Delta(9)-tetrahydrocannabinol (THC) — The primary psychoactive compound in marijuana that gives users a feeling of euphoria.

-- Cannabichromene (CBC) – The third most common cannabinoid, also non-psychoactive, is thought to have anti-inflammatory, anti-depressant, and anti-fungal effects.
+- Cannabichromene (CBC) — This third most common cannabinoid, also non-psychoactive, is thought to support mood and joint and muscle function.

 - Cannabidivarin (CBDv) — Similar to CBD in its effects.

-- Delta(8) THC — Similar to delta(9)-THC, less psychoactive, may have neuroprotective and anti-anxiety properties.
+- Delta(8) THC — Similar to delta(9)-THC, less psychoactive and may support a relaxed mood.

-- THCa and CBDa — Compounds found in raw cannabis, non-psychotropic, use for anti-inflammatory and antioxidant properties.
+- THCa and CBDa — Compounds found in raw cannabis that are non-psychotropic.

 Terpenes are a class of volatile hydrocarbon compounds produced by the cannabis plant as well as most other plants.
-Terpenes readily evaporate at room temperature, and our noses are highly sensitive to terpenes.
+However, cannabis is currently the most terpene-dense plant known to humans.
+Terpenes readily evaporate at room temperature and our noses are highly sensitive to them.

 Terpenes are recognized as safe for human consumption by the Food and Drug Association and are used in a wide variety of food and cosmetic products.

-In nature, terpenes act as both a repellent for pests as well as attractants for pollinators and seed spreaders.
-In cannabis, terpenes are produced in highest concentrations in the plant’s female flowers.
+In nature, terpenes act as both a repellent for pests and as attractants for pollinators and seed spreaders.

 Although terpene molecules are all very similar, each has its own unique scent and flavor.
 Various combinations of terpenes are responsible for the distinct aromas of cannabis strains.

 Terpenes can also have powerful effects on our bodies.
-In fact, terpenes have been utilized by humans for millennia in a healing modality known as aromatherapy.
+In fact, terpenes have been utilized by humans for millennia in what’s commonly known as aromatherapy.
 For example, the scent of citrus is produced primarily by a combination of limonene and pinene, both of which are thought to elevate mood.

-More importantly, terpenes also act on cannabinoid receptors and are known to modify the effects of cannabinoids.
+In cannabis, terpenes are produced in the highest concentrations in the plant’s female flowers.
+Terpenes also act on cannabinoid receptors and are known to modify the effects of cannabinoids.

-The overall effect of the rich combination of cannabinoids and terpenes is known metaphorically as The Entourage Effect.
-The word entourage refers to a group of people who travel and work together.
+The overall effect of the rich combination of cannabinoids and terpenes is known as the entourage effect.
 In the case of cannabis, these cannabinoids and terpenes work together to produce a range of effects which is thought to be greater than the sum of its individual components.